microsoft/fluentui/packages/react-portal/Spec.md

 #### Portal Trigger

 The v0 Portal component includes a `trigger` prop that allows consumers to open a React portal.
-The adoption is not widely used across v0's main consumer , Teams.
+The adoption is not widely used across v0's main consumer, Teams.

 The v8 `Layer` component fills a similar role to `PortalInner` which is the component that actually renders a React portal.